Q: What should I do if my child loses a permanent tooth?

 A: If a baby tooth gets knocked out completely, notify your dentist.
-However, he or she typically won’t attempt to re-implant it.
+However, they typically won’t attempt to re-implant it.
 Researchers have found that missing baby front teeth do not affect speech or function.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy